Peru

 Further, there are laws relating to the participation of marginalized social groups, including:

-• Act No. 29785 on indigenous communities and native groups;
+• Act No. 29785 on the right to prior consultation of indigenous communities and native groups;

 • The Elderly Act No. 30490, (Ley de la Persona Adulta Mayor);